Skip to content

 format: btrfs (subvolume)

-Note about dual booting other Fedora Atomic Desktop images on the same drive: If you want to dual boot another Fedora libostree image (like Bluefin) installed alongside Bazzite, then you would have to make an additional EFI partition and switch between them through the BIOS boot menu.
+• To dual boot another Fedora Atomic Desktop image (like Bluefin) installed alongside Bazzite, you must make an additional EFI partition and switch between them through your motherboard's UEFI boot menu.

 Dual Boot Post-Configuration Setup